The Marriage of Spirit and Water.

 My suggestion is to experiment.
 Find good company, a relaxing space and a comfortable chair and enjoy a dram together.
 Take mental notes and share what you’ve learned.
 After all, it’s your palate and nobody knows it better than you do.

-I'll leave you with the words of Jim Murray who is best known for his observations on whisky and his annually updated book on the subject, Jim Murray's Whisky Bible
+I'll leave you with the words of Jim Murray who is best known for his observations on whisky and his annually updated book on the subject, Jim Murray's Whisky Bible.

 The Murray Method of Whisky Tasting

 Source - Whisky Bible 201.
-Jim Murray's Whisky Bible is a compact guide containing every whisky that Murray and a team of researchers are able to source from the worldwide market.
+Jim Murray's Whisky Bible is a compact guide containing every whisky that Murray and a team of researchers are able to source from the worldwide market. |

 This whisky has been described as being a lighter style but full of flavour.

-“People who don’t think they like whisky will like this,
+“People who don’t think they like whisky will like this, People who like whisky will love this, and People who love whisky will drink this all day long” |

 Leave a comment: